 How to Prepare for a Coding Interview in 2026: Roadmap, Study Plan & Checklist

-Every year, millions of engineers apply to top tech companies — and most of them fail the coding interview.
+Every year, thousands of engineers apply to top tech companies, and most of them fail the coding interview.
 Not because they lack talent, but because they practiced the wrong things.

 They grind hundreds of LeetCode problems in silence, memorize solutions they’ll forget under pressure, and walk into interviews without ever having rehearsed the skills that actually get evaluated: structured thinking, clear communication, and calm execution under a timer.

-This is the guide we wish existed when we were preparing.
-It covers what interviewers actually score, a concrete preparation roadmap from beginner to advanced, study plans for every timeline, and the mistakes that cost candidates offers — even when they know the answer.
+This guide covers what interviewers actually score, a concrete preparation roadmap from beginner to advanced, study plans for every timeline, and the mistakes that cost candidates offers, even when they know the answer.

 Want to skip ahead to practicing?
 Start a mock coding interview now →